 Fibreglass and other man-made fibres

-Fibreglass is made up of tiny strands of glass with a very small diameter.
-It is normally used as an insulator in walls, ceilings and ventilation systems of buildings.
-They can be found within a broader range of materials called man-made mineral fibres.
+Fibreglass is made up of tiny glass strands with a very small diameter and is normally used as an insulator in walls, ceilings and ventilation systems of buildings.
+It is part of a broader range of materials called man-made mineral fibres.

-That question remains an open debate.
+That question is still open to debate.
 The American and German governments have classified fibreglass as a potentially carcinogenic element.
-In any case, more in-depth research is necessary, as it is not the same as asbestos, although they share certain similarities.
-It appears that workers who work in fibreglass processing plants suffer from higher rates of cancer.
+In any case, more in-depth research is necessary as it is not the same as asbestos, although these substances do share certain similarities.
+It appears that cancer rates are higher among people who work in fibreglass processing plants.

 Fibreglass has been medically recognised as an irritant to the skin, eyes, and upper respiratory tract.
-Hives, headaches, conjunctivitis and so on are the most common effects when exposed to high concentrations.
+Hives, headaches, conjunctivitis are some of the most common effects suffered by people exposed to high concentrations.

 La fibra de vidrio se encuentra dentro de los edificios al ser utilizada como aislante.
 Altas concentraciones pueden pasar a formar parte del aire interior cuando se lleven a cabo remodelaciones.
 Las placas del techo normalmente contienen fibra de vidrio al igual que los conductos de la climatización.
 La fibra de vidrio contenida en los conductos está sometida a la erosión del flujo de aire de los mismos que provoca que se desprenda y pase a estar en suspensión en el aire interior.

-When there are several complaints about itchy eyes, fibreglass becomes one of the main suspects of being the cause of this discomfort.
-If there are remnants in the air conditioning fans or on tables near the air conditioning duct outlets, this means there are problems caused by fibreglass.
+When several complaints are made about itchy eyes, fibreglass becomes one of the main factors suspected of causing this discomfort.
+If there is residue in the air conditioning fans or on tables near the air conditioning duct outlets, this means there are problems caused by fibreglass.